midnattssol/shortcake/README.md

 # shortcake

-Shortcake is a Gdk library for making widgets.
+Shortcake is a personal Gdk library for making widgets.

-## todo
+## TODO

-- Non-filled arcs
+- [ ] Non-filled arcs
-- Constructors for regular polygons
+- [ ] Constructors for regular polygons
-- See to which extent functions can be merged with the animations library
+- [ ] See to which extent functions can be merged with the animations library

+## Sources

+- [easings.net](https://easings.net/) — Easings for the library